timdavila/congress-zip-plus-four/README.md

 #### 1. Find district-office data

-I found a list of congressional offices, saved for posterity in the [congressional-offices.csv](https://github.com/sinak/congress-zip-plus-four/blob/master/congressional-offices.csv) file, by doing a google search combining a couple of district office addresses (e.g. "3532 Bee Cave Road" + "300 East Eighth Street").
+I found a list of congressional offices, saved for posterity in the **1- congressional-offices.csv** file, by doing a google search combining a couple of district office addresses (e.g. "3532 Bee Cave Road" + "300 East Eighth Street").

 #### 2. Extract data

-Since I didn't particularly trust that list to be up to date, and since we need Bio IDs for each rep, extract the key data (first line of address and zip+4) to the **address+zip4.csv** file.
+Since I didn't particularly trust that list to be up to date, and since we need Bio IDs for each rep, extract the key data (first line of address and zip+4) to the **2- address+zip4.csv** file.

 #### 3. Run lookup.rb

 Then simply run the lookup.rb script (make sure all dependencies are installed).
 The script looks up each address with Google's geocoder to get a lat/lng, then runs each lat/lng through Sunlight's Congress API to get the Bio-ID and congressional district.
-The output is just to console, so copy and paste to spreadsheet software (see **output.csv**).
+The output is just to console, so copy and paste to spreadsheet software (see **3- output.csv**).

 #### 4. Clean up data